Manifest spec

 Tools

 A tool is a named capability the agent can call.
-A tool carries an MCP-shaped name, a description, an optional JSON-Schema input_schema / output_schema, optional behaviour annotations, and an optional action binding that says what it does when called.
+A tool carries an MCP-shaped name (1–64 chars, a-zA-Z0-9_-, unique within the manifest), a description (10–500 chars — a shorter one fails validation), an optional JSON-Schema input_schema / output_schema, an optional response_kind (text / json / binary), optional behaviour annotations, and an optional action binding that says what it does when called.
+A manifest carries up to 40 tools.

 Actions